What'sNEW September - December 2015

 Ever-evolving mosiac The nuclear genome is an ever-evolving mosaic of DNA acquired from different sources — John M. Archibald

-Gene transfer in complex cells, commentary in Nature on:
+Gene transfer in complex cells, Archibald's commentary on:

 > Viruses and Other Gene Transfer Mechanisms is a related local webpage.